livepeer/docs/docs/broadcasters/how-to-guides/choose-orchestrator.md

 Depending on your business goals, it may be desirable to route streams to a specific orchestrator or set of orchestrators.

-To do this, you can run Aqueduct with the `ethOrchAddr` flag, which accepts an orchestrator address or a space-separated list of orchestrator addresses.
+To do this, you can run Catalyst with the `ethOrchAddr` flag, which accepts an orchestrator address or a space-separated list of orchestrator addresses.

 **For example**